multidots/multicollab/README.md

 ## How to Contribute

-All type of contributions from are most welcome.
+All types of contributions are most welcome.

 - Fork the repository to your account (you will get this option at top right of this page);
-- Create a branch into your fork repository like `development` if it exists else from master.
+- Create a branch into your fork repository as development if it exists else from the master.
-- Take a clone of the fork repository to your local system.
+- Take a clone of the forked repository to your local system.
 - Write your clean code and test with PHPCS with `WordpressVIPMinimum` coding standard.
 - Commit Your code from your local system.
 - Finally, click `Pull Request` from your fork repository.